syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-Windows-Forms.md

 # Convert PDF file to Image in Windows Forms

-The Syncfusion&reg; PDF to Image converter is a .NET library used to convert PDF document to image in WPF application.
+The Syncfusion<sup>&reg;</sup>; PDF to Image converter is a .NET library used to convert PDF document to image in WPF application.

 ## Steps to convert PDF document to Image in Windows Forms